Ryan-Rong-24/catk/README.md

 Feb.
 2025
 - **Paper accepted at CVPR 2025:** Cheers!

 - **Model checkpoints for WOSAC:** You can obtain the checkpoints for our WOSAC submission (SMART-tiny-CLSFT) by sending an email to Zhejun (zhejun.zhang94@gmail.com).
-In accordance with Waymo's terms, you must attach a screenshots showing that you are registered and logged into the [My Submissions](https://waymo.com/open/challenges/submissions) page of Waymo Open Dataset.
+In accordance with Waymo's terms, you must attach a screenshot showing that you are registered and logged into the [My Submissions](https://waymo.com/open/challenges/submissions) page of the Waymo Open Dataset.

 - **SMART-mini and SMART-nano:** SMART-tiny with 7M parameters requires training on 8x A100 for a few days, which may be unaffordable in some cases.
 To address this, we have added config files for two smaller model, [smart_mini_3M.yaml](configs/model/smart_mini_3M.yaml) and [smart_nano_1M.yaml](configs/model/smart_nano_1M.yaml).
 Specifically, SMART-nano-1M can be trained on a single A100, but its performance is significantly worse.
 After pre-training and CAT-K fine-tuning, we achieved an RMM of 0.74 with SMART-nano-1M, which is 0.03 lower than that of SMART-tiny-7M.